nihr43/jm/README.md

 A Jail Manager that values simplicity, scalability, and the unix philosophy.

+**jm** does

+  - create jails
+  - start jails
+  - list jails
+  - stop jails
+  - delete jails

+ **jm** does not

+  - rely on a basejail
+  - interact with zfs
+  - clone jails
+  - migrate jails
+  - provision services

 Why?
 ------
   You're probably thinking "come on, another jail management utility?".
 We already have iocage, qjail, ezjail, and more...
 Well, none of these quite do it for me.
 Warning, opinions follow...